Menu

 Top Seven Destinations In Italy

-2. Venice Is one of our favorites.
+2. Venice is one of our favorites.
 With its dramatic structures on the waterways, this enchanting city captures your heart with its magical ambiance.
 Wander the backstreets away from tourists in the later hours, and the mystery of this city envelopes you.
 There is history, architecture, and museums, and you are a short ride away from the islands of Murano and Burano.
-So much to offer and love.
+There is so much to offer and love.

 3. Amalfi Coast The lush green of the Mediterranean, the turquoise blue of the seas, the magnificent architecture, and the views take your breath away.
 Bays, cliffs, inlets, and villages are built into the mountains.
 Villages such as Furore, Positano, Ravella, Atrani, Minori, and many more will make you wish you could stay forever.

-4. Sorrento The coast has hidden bays, deep gorges, beaches, cliffs plunging into the sea, and delicious limoncello from locally grown lemons.
-The resort of Sorrento is known for its beautiful architecture and history.
+4. Sorrento’s coast has hidden bays, deep gorges, beaches, cliffs plunging into the sea, and delicious limoncello made from locally grown lemons.
+The resort is known for its beautiful architecture and history.

 5. Pompeii is a petrified ancient Roman city frozen in time.
 Visit this gorgeous city, then hike to the top of the Volcano.
 It is also one of the most important archaeological sites in the world.

-6. Rome Italy’s gritty capital city, is known as the Eternal City and was once the center of the vast ancient Roman empire and is almost 3000 years old.
+6. Rome, Italy’s gritty capital city, is known as the Eternal City.
+It was once the center of the vast ancient Roman empire and is almost 3000 years old.
 This makes a rich historical experience with enormous amounts of priceless works of art, palaces, churches, lovely parks and gardens, architectural wonders such as the Coliseum, and too many impressive monuments to count.
 Wander down a regular street, and you come across an archeological site.
 Throw in the Vatican, renowned cuisine, and lively shopping and nightlife; there is something for everyone.

 Did you know?